 5. Vitamin D

-The hippocampus (the area of your brain that controls memory) is densely packed with vitamin D receptors, which suggests that vitamin D is important for memory retention.
+Furthermore, if you struggle with impaired memory after TBI (another common effect), vitamin D may be worth your attention.
+This is because the hippocampus, the area of your brain that controls memory, is densely packed with vitamin D receptors.
+This suggests that vitamin D is important for memory retention.

 7. Acetyl L-Carnitine